Greenhouse gas (GHG) report

 - Emissions associated with the supply chain.

-- Emissions associated with gas supplied to customers (combustion).
+- Associated with gas supplied to customers.

-Here you can consult the main environmental indicators in the new digital greenhouse gas emissions inventory for the Iberdrola group by selecting the country, technology or year you wish to see the data for.
+Here you can consult the main environmental indicators in the digital greenhouse gas emissions inventory for the Iberdrola group by selecting the country, technology or year you wish to see the data for.
 For more complete information, download our GHG report in pdf format below.

 Iberdrola's inventory of greenhouse gas emissions is published annually, and documents from previous years are publicly available.

-Almost 1,000 organisations have been included in this registry since its inception.
+Almost 3,800 organisations have been included in this registry since its inception.
 Since 2012, Iberdrola has registered its carbon footprint annually, being the first utility to do so, thus demonstrating its commitment and leadership in the fight against climate change and achieving goal 13 of the Sustainable Development Goals.